 Butter - I'm using unsalted melted butter to make my easy keto pumpkin muffins.
 To make this recipe vegan and paleo, use coconut oil.
 You can also use ghee for the paleo option.

-Spices - Usually, I make my own pumpkin spice mix by combining ground cinnamon, ginger, clove, and nutmeg in specific proportions that you can find in the recipe card, but you can use 1 ½ tsp of pumpkin pie spice instead.
+Spices - Usually, I make my own pumpkin spice mix by combining ground cinnamon, ginger, clove, and nutmeg in specific proportions that you can find in the recipe card, but you can use 1 ½ teaspoon of pumpkin pie spice instead.

 Vanilla extract - ½ teaspoon of vanilla extract is more than enough for this recipe.
 If you add more, you'll end up with vanilla muffins instead of pumpkin.